coyote240/hector/README.md

 * Add option to filter by host or regex
 * Optionally write to multiple files instead of just one
 * Post-process swagger to collapse on base-path
+* Add a command to trigger a write to file